||“It was not that long ago that the union that I now head was separated—one black, one white.”

 The association began to work for the elimination of discrimination in the Postal Service immediately after its founding.
 As early as 1914 NAPFE protested the use of photographs for identification on civil service exams.(10)

 By 1923, African American individuals from all postal occupations showed interest in joining the only African American union available to them.(11) Consequently, NAPFE allowed all to join its membership.
-At this time the National Alliance became the first industrial Union in the United States.
+At this time the National Alliance became the first industrial union in the postal service.
 In 1965, the Union voted to allow federal employees to join the union, regardless of craft.(12)

 In 1972 NAPFE introduced the Youth Division.(13) The Youth Division allows children of union members to take an active role in union proceedings, and develop leadership skills.
 NAPFE also grew to include other divisions such as the National Alliance of Postal and Federal Retired Persons and the Management Division.(14) The association was awarded a charter for a federal credit union on April 8, 1977.(15)

 The American Postal Workers Union, APWU, is the largest postal union in the world.(16) The organization represents employees of the United States Postal Service including clerks, maintenance employees, motor vehicle service workers, and support service employees.(17)